The Public Ivies, Little Ivies, and Other Ivy League Equivalents

 What Are the Seven Sisters?

-Nearly all Ivy League schools historically excluded women.
-Columbia didn't start admitting female students until 1983, and only Cornell admitted women from its founding in 1865.
+Nearly all of the Ivy League schools historically excluded women.
+Columbia didn’t start admitting female students until 1983, and only Cornell admitted women from its founding in 1865.
 As a result, the seven (originally) men-only Ivies offered sister institutions for women.
 These schools, which were founded in the 19th century, were meant to educate the sisters of men at the Ivies.

 The “Seven Sisters,” as the institutions are known, include Vassar, Barnard (Columbia’s sister institute), and Radcliffe College, which merged with Harvard in 1977.
 Today, Vassar admits both men and women, but the remaining Sisters operate as private women’s colleges.